 The site selection process has evolved dramatically over the last 20 years for a variety of reasons.
-Some of these factors include the availability of massive amounts of new site selection data, development of advanced software applications and tools to analyze site selection data, the sheer economic growth and corporate expansion during this period of time, and the general globalization of corporations.
+Some of these factors include the availability of massive amounts of new site selection data, the development of advanced software applications and tools to analyze site selection data, the sheer economic growth, and corporate expansion during this period of time, and the general globalization of corporations.

 As a result, it has made the site selection process more complicated and a company’s ability to find the optimal location for industrial projects such as manufacturing and distribution centers.
-It has also complicated the search for corporate function locations such as headquarters, software engineering, shared service centers, call centers, data centers and retail sites.
+It has also complicated the search for corporate function locations such as headquarters, software engineering, shared service centers, call centers, data centers, and retail sites.

-To help companies understand the key steps of the “modern-day” site selection process, the following seven-step process provides a great roadmap for companies trying to find the best onshore, nearshore and offshore locations to expand.
+To help companies understand the key steps of the “modern-day” site selection process, the following seven-step process provides a great roadmap for companies trying to find the best onshore, nearshore, and offshore locations to expand.

 Step 1: Identify the project team

 The first step is to establish a project team.
-The team will typically include representatives from the executive team, business unit, real estate department, logistics department, tax department, human resources and outside site selection consultants.
+The team will typically include representatives from the executive team, business unit, real estate department, logistics department, tax department, human resources, and outside site selection consultants.

 Step 2: Define the project requirement

 Project requirements vary significantly based on the project type.
 The requirements for a software development operation will dramatically differ from a manufacturing plant.
-The project team will need to work closely together to identify key dates, employee skill requirements, projected headcount, desired labor rates, capital investment, accessibility to customers/suppliers, real estate needs and infrastructure requirements.
+The project team will need to work closely together to identify key dates, employee skill requirements, projected headcount, desired labor rates, capital investment, accessibility to customers/suppliers, real estate needs, and infrastructure requirements.

 Step 3: Conduct a geographic filtering process based on the project criteria

 To properly filter locations, bulk data will have to be gathered to build a filtering model with relevant data aligned with your site selection criteria.
-Typically, companies will use data variables such as population, demographics, unemployment rate, cost of living, utility costs, industry presence, inbound/outbound materials, wage rates, union rates, tax rates, time zone and other similar variables to narrow the list to a long list of five to 10 locations.
+Typically, companies will use data variables such as population, demographics, unemployment rate, cost of living, utility costs, industry presence, inbound/outbound materials, wage rates, union rates, tax rates, time zone, and other similar variables to narrow the list to a long list of five to 10 locations.
 Many companies often think they can make a decision from this level of data which is typically a major mistake.

 Step 4: Conduct an in-depth analysis of the long list to identify the finalists